nanograv/holodeck/docs/source/index.rst

 Test Suite
 ----------

+**Before submitting a pull request, run `scripts/tester.sh -bv; tox` to run the full suite of builtin tests.**

 (Unit)tests should be developed in two ways: for simple functions/behaviors, standard unit-tests can be placed in the `holodeck/tests/` directory.
 More complex functionality should be tested in notebooks (in `notebooks/`) where they can also be used as demonstrations/tutorials for that behavior.
-The python script `scripts/convert_notebook_tests.py` converts target notebooks into python scripts in the `holodeck/tests/` directory, which can then be run by `pytest`.
-The script `scripts/tester.sh` will run the conversion script and then run `pytest`.
+The python script `scripts/convert_notebook_tests.py` converts target notebooks into python scripts in the `holodeck/tests/converted_notebooks` directory, which can then be run by `pytest`.
+The script `scripts/tester.sh` will run the conversion script and then run `pytest`, for help and usage information, run `$ scripts/tester.sh -h`.

 The full test suite can be run on all supported python versions using `tox`.
-In the base package directory, simply run `$ tox` and it will use `conda` to create evironments and run tests on all supported python versions.
+In the base package directory, simply run `$ tox` and it will use `conda` to create environments and run tests on all supported python versions.
+To include the notebook tests, make sure to run `scripts/tester.sh` before running `tox`.

-**Before submitting a pull request, run `scripts/tester.sh -bv` to run the builtin tests.**
-For more comprehensive testing (e.g. against numerous python versions, and building from the sdist package), you can use the python `tox` package: simply run `tox` in the root directory and it will use the configuration specified in `tox.ini`.
-The script `scripts/run_tox.sh` is also provided to setup and execute tox tests and required environments.

 Attribution & Referencing